nmasur/bee/README.md

 See [releases](https://github.com/nmasur/bee/releases) page for binaries.

-On MacOS, you can also install from Homebrew:
+On macOS, you can also install from Homebrew:

 ```
 brew tap nmasur/repo